Elisedd-Bradan/homebridge-camera-ffmpeg/README.md

-# homebridge-camera-ffmpeg - MAIO FORM WITH UDP EVENTS (FOR SENSORS)
+# homebridge-camera-ffmpeg-maio - MAIO FORM WITH UDP EVENTS (FOR SENSORS)

 ffmpeg plugin for [Homebridge](https://github.com/nfarina/homebridge)

 ## Installation

 1. Install ffmpeg on your computer (note that in some cases, this requires compiling ffmpeg from scratch due to the use of rstp, namely for pi configurations)
-2. Install this plugin using: npm install -g homebridge-camera-ffmpeg
+2. Install this plugin using: npm install -g homebridge-camera-ffmpeg-maio
 3. Edit ``config.json`` and add the camera.
 3. Run Homebridge
 4. Add extra camera accessories in Home app.
 The setup code is the same as homebridge.